theimowski/master-thesis/docs/section-research.md

 Values provided in form fields are aggregated and pasted into the request body when a form is submitted.
 Implementation of form communication consists of a number of steps:

-* rendering proper HTML markup with named inputs
+* rendering proper HTML markup with named inputs,
-* client-side validation of form fields values
+* client-side validation of form fields values,
-* formatting the request body upon submitting (usually this is step is handled by browsers)
+* formatting the request body upon submitting (usually this is step is handled by browsers),
-* parsing of the body on the server side
+* parsing of the body on the server side,
-* server-side validation of form fields values
+* server-side validation of form fields values,
-* actual handler for request
+* actual handler for request.

 Most rich and heavy-weight frameworks for Internet applications (including ASP.NET MVC) already include in their functionality suite modules and helpers for handling above scenario.
 Since Suave is very light-weight, it does not (at the time of writing) come out with ready to use functions for up-to-down form communication between client and server.